-Hospitalisation benefits provided by AIG, Aviva, Legal & General, Royal London, Vitality (comprehensive cover only) and Zurich (select only) are designed to ease such financial concerns by providing a pay out if the life assured is hospitalised for an extended period of time within their deferred period.
+Hospitalisation benefits on income protection plans are designed to ease the immediate financial burden often borne by the family when a loved one is admitted to hospital, by providing a pay out if the life assured is hospitalised for an extended period of time, generally within their deferred period.